-You should see a primary care doctor if you notice thickening or tightening of the skin on your hands and feet, which can cause sores and cracks on your fingertips or toes that might not heal.
-You should also see your doctor if you have cold hands and feet with a fever, joint pain, or rash.
+You should see a primary care provider if you notice thickening or tightening of the skin on your hands and feet.
+This thickening can cause sores and cracks on your fingertips or toes, which might not heal.

-- Avoid all forms of tobacco and caffeine
+- Avoiding all forms of tobacco and caffeine.

-- Wear gloves and warm socks when in cold weather
+- Wearing gloves and warm socks in cold weather.

-- Layer up clothes to keep your body temperature up
+- Layering clothes to keep your body temperature up.